 The supply chain management software market is divided into several branches.
 Mostly, by the types of industries, products, and regions it serves for.
 It is segmented into consumer goods, healthcare and pharmaceuticals, retail, and manufacturing.
-And, also, food and beverages, transportation and logistics, and others.
+Also, food and beverages, transportation and logistics, and others.

 Logistics is a wide branch of the supply chain, where each operation plays an important role and influences the quality of customer service.
-It is very closely related to transportation, warehousing, and inventory management.
+In addition, it is very closely related to transportation, warehousing, and inventory management.

 Under logistics, we understand Inbound and Outbound logistics.
 The first is all about sourcing and receiving materials that are coming into a business from suppliers.
 The second is transporting, warehousing, packaging goods going out of a business (a manufacturer), which produces and provides end clients with certain products.

 This guide will tell you everything you need to know about types of WMS, warehouse management system advantages and disadvantages and will answer the question “What is WMS system?”.
 If you want to know more about the advantages and disadvantages of WMS, keep on reading!

 - Inventory control

 - Benefits of Warehouse Management System